MichaelYogar/destiny-city/readme.md

 - Impliments JSON Web Tokens for user authentication/authorization
 - Bar graph - depicting quality of life ratings for specified city
 - Table - provides the 25th, 50th, and 75th percentiles of salaries for tech related jobs.
 - Search bar that lazy loads the cities this website covers.
+- Uses Amazon Route 53 to route trafic to Elastic Beanstalk Environment
+- website supports HTTPS and AWS Certificate Manager was used to deploy SSL ceriticate
 - Languages: Javascript, Node.js, SQL (check if node js is a language).
-- Technologies: Express.js, SCSS, Postgres, React-Bootstrap
+- Technologies: Docker, Nginx, Express.js, SCSS, Postgres, React-Bootstrap
 - Uses Redux and Context API

 ## Installation